h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Compare early stopping vs post-pruning approaches
 4. Describe how to implement patience-based early stopping
 5. If your validation performance fluctuates due to market volatility, how would you modify your early stopping criteria?
-6. What are the financial implications of stopping too early vs too late in this trading scenario?
-7. Design an adaptive patience mechanism that increases patience when validation performance is stable.
+6. Design an adaptive patience mechanism that increases patience when validation performance is stable.

 For a detailed explanation of this question, see [Question 13: Early Stopping Strategies](L6_4_13_explanation.md).